Prerequisite/Corequisite Key

 3 credit hours

-The objective of this course is to examine the relationship between race, class, gender and the criminal justice system.
+This course examines the relationship between race, class, gender and the criminal justice system.
 Throughout the course, students will examine the multiple and intersecting ways these concepts shape the criminal justice process.
 Specifically, how do these socially constructed axioms influence a variety of institutional contexts such as law enforcement, courts and corrections?
-The goal is to provide students with knowledge and understanding of the criminal justice system from the position of under-represented groups in America.
 The course will examine key variables such as historical and community context, ethnic and race relations, and current criminal justice policy.
 Offered as needed.

 CJ 280